 When PSD2 comes into effect next year, however, big banks like Santander will be forced to share even more of their data, which means that Openbank will be competing with plenty of rival services that can offer similar advantages – which customers may find more convenient to use.

 Openbank CEO Ezequiel Szafir had never worked in a bank before joining Santander, having been drafted in by Santander Chairman Ana Botin.
 He says:

 “An entirely redesigned mobile app and website is what the public see; to the outside world what we are launching might well look like a facelift but there is much more going behind scene than meets the eye.”

 Szafir has previously held roles at Amazon, Nike, Deloitte and McKinsey.
 The platform he has built, he told IB Times, is a “holistic” solution, “which services as a secure gateway for banking, expense management, brokerage services and savings – all on one platform.

 “What you see is the result of 15 months of beta-testing”, he says.
 Sazfir is also promising chatbots, and a brokerage platform that will identify shares, by volume or sector, that are proving popular for customers looking to sell or buy.
 This does not qualify as investment advice, but does “give our customers a glimpse into how bullish or bearish other customers are feeling.”

-This platform, in theory, can satisfy all of your personal finance needs without you ever having to look elsewhere.
+This platform can potentially satisfy all of your personal finance needs without you ever having to look elsewhere.
 But it’s human nature to want to look elsewhere, and when PSD2 comes into effect in early 2018 there will be many other products and services on the market with a similar range of features.

-Now Santander needs to roll out this product internationally, and fast, because there is no doubt that this is “bleeding edge” technology, and that Santander has stolen a march on its competitors, if only in Spain, by releasing Openbank at this time.
+Santander will look to quickly roll out this product internationally, because there is no doubt that this is “bleeding edge” technology, and that Santander has stolen a march on its competitors, if only in Spain, by releasing Openbank.